supernnova/SuperNNova/README.md

 conda clean -ya

 ### TO DO

+- check MC dropout and Bayes behaviour, in particular, check that sampling multiple predictions for same lightcurve works
 - single function to compute loss
 - save constants in dump folder?
 - input file format conversion in SNN or apart?